 THE PRIVATE EYE CURRICULUM: From the Private Eye Website: The Private Eye is a program about the drama and wonder of looking closely at the world, thinking by analogy, changing scale and theorizing.
 Designed to develop critical thinking skills, creativity and scientific literacy - across subjects - it's based on a simple set of tools that produce "gifted" results.
 Hands on, investigative, The Private Eye - using everyday objects, a jeweler's loupe, and simple questions - accelerates science, writing, art, math and social studies, as well as vocational and technological education.

 The Grafton Lakes BCA is within Grafton Lakes State Park.
 The forest community consists primarily of beech-maple mesic, hemlock-northern hardwood, and spruce-northern hardwood forests but also boasts over 70 acres of wetlands as well as over 300 acres of lakes and associated shorelines.
 Grafton Lakes BCA is a stopover site for Neotropical migratory songbirds especially forest dwelling migrants during both spring and fall migrations.
 The site supports a diversity of birds associated with upland forest.
 It is also a significant site for forest breeding raptors such as the state species of special concern Cooper's Hawk (possible breeder) and Red-shouldered Hawk (probable breeder).

 Download a copy of the BCA map.

 Deer and small game hunting are allowed in season.
-Hunting permit dates run coincide with the NYS DEC hunting permit dates.
+Park hunting permit dates are September 1st to August 31st to cover the NYS DEC hunting permit dates.